-Whether you like it or not, let's see all the ways for starting it:
+Now that we know what the Settings app is, let's see all the ways for starting it:

-1. Use the Settings shortcut from the Start Menu
+1. Open Settings using the Start Menu

 Using the Start Menu is one of the fastest ways to open Settings in Windows 10.
 Click or tap the Start button and then the Settings shortcut, on the left.
 It looks like a cogwheel.

 As the name implies, you press Windows + X on your keyboard, and the WinX menu is shown.
 To open it, you can also use the mouse and right-click the Start button.
-In the menu that is shown, click or tap Settings.
+In the menu that is shown, go to Settings.